SiaFoundation/app-sia-x/TUTORIAL.md

 ## Introduction

 This is a guide on how to use the Sia app on a Ledger Nano device.
-The Sia app currently supports the Ledger Nano S and Ledger Nano X models and supports transactions involving Siacoins.
+The Sia app currently supports the Ledger Stax, Nano S, Nano SP, and Nano X models and supports transactions involving Siacoins and Siafunds.

 ## Requirements